markbattistella/.github/.github/pull_request_template.md

 ## Description

 <!--
-    >> Please detail what this Pull Request entails
+    Please detail what this Pull Request contains:
     - what did you change?
     - what was fixed?
     - anything major deprecated or added